 Study code: CBD-ESPRIT

-We are currently preparing a multi-center clinical trial at
+We are currently performing a multi-center clinical trial at the

-the Dept. of Psychiatry, Psychotherapy and Psychosomatics, RWTH Aachen,
+- Dept. of Psychiatry, Psychotherapy and Psychosomatics, RWTH Aachen (recruiting),

-the Dept. of Psychiatry and Psychotherapy, Charité Berlin, and
+- Dept. of Psychiatry and Psychotherapy, Charité Berlin (recruiting),

-the Dept. of Psychiatry and Psychotherapy, University of Cologne
+- Dept. of Psychiatry and Psychotherapy, University of Cologne (recruiting),

 with support by the German Federal Ministry of Education and Research (BMBF) as part of the ESPRIT consortium.